 Browse Exhibits (1 total)

-Seven students under the guidance of Prof. Gerald Steinacher were looking for diaries, photographs, letters, maps, images, war memorabilia, and other family and cultural heirlooms.
+Seven undergraduate and two graduate students under the guidance of Prof. Gerald Steinacher were looking for diaries, photographs, letters, maps, images, war memorabilia, and other family and cultural heirlooms.
 “Harvested” family artifacts were photographed, digitized and returned to the owners.
-Students then posted a selection of these family treasures on the History Harvest website to make them available online for Nebraskans and interested people worldwide.
-For the exhibition we feature a selection of items that demonstrate the culture of German immigrants, but also the increasing Americanization following World War I.
+This exhibition features a selection of items that document the experience of growing up in the immigrant community of Little Italy.